pcminh/spark-scala-template/README.md

 sbt-updates
 -----------

-There is a `dependencyUpdates` sbt task to check Maven repositories for dependency updates.
+There is a `dependencyUpdates` sbt task to check Maven repositories for dependency updates and a `pluginUpdates` task to check for sbt plugin updates.

 sbt-license-report
 ------------------